How to Remove Tartar from Teeth?

 The American Dental Association states that dental visits depend on the state of your oral health and the dentist’s recommendation.

-However, most dentists advise getting a check-up and teeth cleaning every 6 months and more frequently if you have or are at risk of gum disease.
+At Valley Ridge Dental, we recommend that our patients get a dental check-up and cleaning every 6 months and more frequently if they have or are at risk of gum disease.

 People who require teeth cleanings more often are –